Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 - How has this affected your daily life or relationships?

-- Have you used any substances like alcohol, tobacco, or drugs to help you cope with your feelings after the trauma?
+- Have you used any substances like alcohol, tobacco, or drugs to help you cope with your feelings?

 This question helps identify if substance use is a coping mechanism for managing PTSD symptoms, which can point to a dual diagnosis requiring integrated treatment.